Amazon CEO says company won't take down antisemitic film

 The Seattle-based company did not reply to request for comment sent by The Associated Press earlier this month on whether it would add a disclaimer or not.
 Jassy, who is Jewish, said Wednesday that Amazon has employees that flag content, but scaling that more broadly could be challenging.

 “The reality is that we have very expansive customer reviews,” he said.
-“For books with a lot of attention — especially public attention — customers do a good job monitoring other people.”
+“For books that have a lot of attention — and a lot of public attention like this — customers do a pretty good job of warning people when there’s objectionable content.”

 Irving was suspended by the Nets on Nov.
 3 after he refused to issue the apology that NBA Commissioner Adam Silver sought for posting the link the the film.
 He returned after issuing an apology more than two weeks later.
 He missed eight games.

-Note: This story was first published on December 1, 2022.
-It was updated on December 1, 2022 to correct a quote by Amazon CEO Andy Jassy about customers warning about objectionable content.